-The UNICEF Strategic Plan, 2022-2025, will chart a course towards inclusive recovery from the impact of the coronavirus disease 2019 (COVID-19) pandemic, attainment of the Sustainable Development Goals, and the realization of a society in which every child is included and has agency, opportunity and their rights fulfilled.
+The UNICEF Strategic Plan, 2022-2025, the first of two sequential, coherent plans towards 2030, charts a course towards inclusive recovery from the impact of the coronavirus disease 2019 pandemic, attainment of the Sustainable Development Goals, and the realization of a society in which every child is included and has agency, opportunity and their rights fulfilled.

-This draft Strategic Plan sets out measurable results for children, especially the most excluded, including in humanitarian crises and fragile situations, and defines the change strategies and enablers that support their achievement.
+This Strategic Plan sets out measurable results for children, especially the most excluded, including in humanitarian crises and fragile situations, and defines the change strategies and enablers that support their achievement.